Thomas Crean: Ireland

 Between 1894 and 1896, Crean made 9 appearances and scored two tries for Ireland.
 He made his international debut on 3 February 1894 in a 7–5 win against England at Blackheath.
 On 24 February he helped Ireland defeat Scotland 5–0 at Lansdowne Road.
-Then on 10 March he helped Ireland win both the 1894 Home Nations Championship and their first ever Triple Crown with a 3–0 win against Wales in Belfast.
+Then on 10 March, he helped Ireland win both the 1894 Home Nations Championship and their first ever Triple Crown with a 3–0 win against Wales in Belfast.
 Among his teammates during the 1894 campaign was Lucius Gwynn.
 Crean also played in all three games during both the 1895 and 1896 Home Nations Championships.
 He scored both of his tries against Wales.
 The first came on 16 March 1895 in a 5–3 defeat at Cardiff Arms Park.
 Crean showed his strength and drive when he scored Ireland's only points by catching a long line-out throw before driving across the line with a number of Welshmen hanging out of him.
 The second try came at Lansdowne in an 8–4 win on 14 March 1896.
 The win helped Ireland win their second Home Nations title.
 This latter game would also be his final appearance for Ireland.

 British Lions

 In 1896 Crean was a member of the British Isles squad on their tour to South Africa.
-He was part of strong Irish contingent, being one of nine Irishmen selected.
+He was part of a strong Irish contingent, being one of nine Irishmen selected.
 The others included Robert Johnston, Louis Magee, James Magee, Larry Bulger, Jim Sealy, Andrew Clinch, Arthur Meares and Cecil Boyd.
 He played in all four tests against South Africa and scored a try in the second.
 The tour captain, Johnny Hammond, only played in seven of the 21 games and Crean took over the captains role in his absence, including for two of the Test games.